pasztorpisti/migrate/README.md

   # Postgres data_source format: https://godoc.org/github.com/lib/pq
   data_source: postgres://steve@localhost:5432/postgres?sslmode=disable

-  # migration_source is a relative or absolute path to the directory that
+  # migration_source is the percent encoded relative or absolute path to the
-  # contains the migration files.
-If it is a relative path then it is
+  # directory that contains the migration files.
-  # relative to the parent dir of this config file.
+  # A relative path is relative to the parent dir of this config file.
   migration_source: migrations

 prod: